ICIQ-DMP/iMarina-load/README.md

 # DOCKER PYTEST

-First create a Dockerfile
+First create a Dockerfile and named (for example)

-Named:
 ## test.Dockerfile

 ```dockerfile